This documentation refers to PhraseExpress v17 beta. The documentation for the production version 16 is available here.

 Language translation

-PhraseExpress supports the DeepL online translation service to translate any provided text into a specified language.
+PhraseExpress supports online AI services, such as DeepL or OpenAI, to translate any provided text into a specified language.

 If no source language is specified, the translation algorithm analyzes the text to determine the language of the provided text.